the-teachingRSE-project/competencies/institutionalized_education.md

 Further ideas:

 - making RSE best practice guides fun to read with memes or satire [@Balaban2021; @Laginja2022; @Astigarraga2022; @Fehr2021]
-- reducing the skill gap by organizing more inclusive workshops [@McInerney2017; @Akoh2017; @Shelton2017; @NatlAcadSci2022],
+- reducing the skill gap by organising more inclusive workshops [@McInerney2017; @Akoh2017; @Shelton2017; @NatlAcadSci2022],
   to address gender disparities or take into account economic status, cultural background, or special educational needs;
-  peer-reviewing of code of conducts by the CHAOSS Diversity and Inclusion Badging organization [@CHAOSSDEIBadging; @GitHubCHAOSS]
+  peer-reviewing of code of conducts by the CHAOSS Diversity and Inclusion Badging organisation [@CHAOSSDEIBadging; @GitHubCHAOSS]
 - more inclusive RSE-Humanities teaching material [@Crymble2016; @Sichani2019]
 - related discussion in CSE [@Webb2017]

 ### Improve findability of open educational resources

-Although multiple organizations have published open educational resources for RSEs, in particular for foundational skills, their findability can be significantly improved.
+Although multiple organisations have published open educational resources for RSEs, in particular for foundational skills, their findability can be significantly improved.
 The RSE community of lacks an agreed-upon standard of metadata with which to annotate RSE OER, which would help learners as well as teachers to find suitable resources to satisfy their concerns.
 Building on such annotations, a community agreed-upon registry for RSE OER would additionally improve the situation.